datacarpentry/python-ecology-lesson/_episodes/02-index-slice-subset.md

 surveys_df[(surveys_df.year >= 1980) & (surveys_df.year <= 1985)]
 ```

-# Python Syntax Cheat Sheet
+### Python Syntax Cheat Sheet

-Use can use the syntax below when querying data from a DataFrame.
-Experiment
+Use can use the syntax below when querying data by criteria from a DataFrame.
-with selecting various subsets of the "surveys" data.
+Experiment with selecting various subsets of the "surveys" data.

 * Equals: `==`
 * Not equals: `!=`